jefferyq2/ae5-rstudio/README.md

    ```
    _NOTE:_ if your configuration already has an `rstudio` section, simply
    make sure that the value of the `hidden:` parameter is `false:`.
-5. Once you have verified the correct formatting, click the "Apply" button.
+5. Once you have verified the correct formatting, click the "Save Changes" button.
 6. Return to the master node and restart the UI pod.
    ```
    kubectl get pods | grep anaconda-enterprise-ap-ui | \